ValerieMauduit/AoC2021/README.md

 Finally, I fixed it, by using the now famous deeper first.
 So nice and more understandable (at least for me).

 ### Day 13: Transparent Origami

+It is a funny map: you have the coordinates of black dots of a map, and you fold it many times.
+At the end, you can read a message on the folded map.

 OK, as usual: first create interesting methods for mt `AocMap`: extract a submap, reverse a map, superpose two maps.
 Once did, the code is so simple!
 It is *not* a solution during the month of December, because it is longer at the